silverqx/TinyORM/docs/tinyorm-relationships.md

     #endif // USER_H

 The `Related` template argument provided to the `hasOne<Related>` method is the type-id of the related model class.
-Once the relationship is defined, we may retrieve the related record using BaseModel's `getRelationValue<Related, Tag>` method:
+Once the relationship is defined, we may retrieve the related record using Model's `getRelationValue<Related, Tag>` method:

     auto phone = User::find(1)->getRelationValue<Phone, Orm::One>("phone");